 Revenue

 The Company recognizes revenue in accordance with ASC 606 on the basis of its satisfaction of outstanding performance obligations.
 The Company fulfills its performance obligations over time, either over the course of a single treatment (fee-for-service or "FFS"), a month (capitation), or a number of months (clinical research).
-The Company also has revenue that is satisfied at a point in time (specialty pharmacy).
+The Company also has revenue that is satisfied at a point in time (dispensary).
 See Note 2 for summary of the Company’s policies and significant assumptions related to revenue recognition.

 Disaggregation of Revenue